AI Healthy Cooking: 6 Tips to Eat Better with AI

 Making the Most of AI Meal Planning

 To maximize the benefits of AI meal planning, be specific about your preferences and constraints.
-The more information you provide, the more accurate and effective the recommendations will be.
+The more information you provide, the better the recommendations will be.
 Don’t just say you want “healthy meals” – specify that you’re looking for high-protein options, low-sodium recipes, or meals rich in omega-3 fatty acids.

 Also, don’t be afraid to provide feedback.
 Most AI systems learn from your responses, so rating recipes and providing comments about what worked (or didn’t work) helps the system improve its future recommendations.